Mindfulness may cushion the blow of stressful environments and experiences.– Bergson et al., 2023

 By incorporating mindfulness into your routine, you can:

 Take a few moments each day to practice mindfulness.
 Give it a try and see how it can support your mental well-being behind the scenes and transform your life on and off the job.

-Ask HR if you qualify for part-time employee benefits so that you can take advantage of our mental health benefits.
+Ask HR if you qualify for on-call employee benefits so that you can take advantage of our mental health benefits.

 Think Rhino -the employee portal- has a Resource Library with a link to Mental Health Resources such as crisis hotlines, online therapy services, support finders, and more.

 Rhino crew members in leadership roles (supervisors, crew chiefs, etc.) can inquire with management about attaining a Mental Health First Aid certification through the Behind the Scenes Foundation.
 There are additional mental health tools and resources available on the Behind the Scenes website.

 Bergson, Z., Newman, C., George, R. P., Beitz, T., & Zemon, V. (2023).
 Trait mindfulness plays a protective role in the positive relationships between stress, depressive symptoms, and suicidal behavior in an at-risk population: Music industry touring professionals.
 Psychology of Music, 0(0). https://doi.org/10.1177/03057356231159217

 Keng SL, Smoski MJ, Robins CJ.
 Effects of mindfulness on psychological health: a review of empirical studies.
 Clin Psychol Rev. 2011 Aug;31(6):1041-56. doi: 10.1016/j.cpr.2011.04.006.
 Epub 2011 May 13.
 PMID: 21802619; PMCID: PMC3679190.

 Newman C., George R. P., Beitz T., Bergson Z., Zemon V. (2022).
 Mental health issues among international touring professionals in the music industry.
 Journal of Psychiatric Research, 145, 243–249.